These are the rules you must follow when sitting an examination at Te Herenga Waka—Victoria University of Wellington.

 1. Entry and exit from examination rooms

 (a) No candidate is permitted to enter an examination later than the mid-point of that examination.

-(b) No candidate is permitted to leave the examination room earlier than the mid-point of that examination, and then only with the permission of the supervisor, who must be given the candidate’s script.
+(b) No candidate is permitted to leave the examination room earlier than the mid-point of that examination, and then only with the permission of the invigilator, who must be given the candidate’s script and any examination materials.

 (c) No candidate is allowed to leave the room during the last 15 minutes of the examination.

 (d) No candidate is permitted to re-enter an examination room after they have handed in their script and departed.